People and places

 Since 2001, Munich-based IP firm EUROMARKPAT has offered professional consultancy and advice in all IP matters in Uzbekistan through its Tashkent office, led by partner and patent attorney Vladimir Nekrasov, who is noted for his work in drafting patent applications and representing clients before the Uzbekistani Patent Office.
 Galina Michailova also represents clients in trademark matters.

 Founded in 1992, regional law firm Grata International has a wide network of offices in Eurasia, covering financial and commercial matters.
-Senior associate Dilorom Yuldasheva is a contact in the firm’s intellectual property practice.
+Partner Dilorom Yuldasheva is a key contact in the firm’s intellectual property practice.
 In Uzbekistan, the firm has offices in Tashkent and Navoiy.

 Lawyers in the TMT practice at Kosta Legal in Tashkent offer a wealth of experience in Uzbekistan’s sometimes under-regulated TMT sector.
 The firm offers advice on telecommunications services and infrastructure; equipment supply, maintenance and support; licensing and regulatory compliance; privacy and data protection; technology and product development; outsourcing and freelancing; advertising and marketing; and dispute resolution and litigation.
 The firm recently assisted Uzbek telecoms operator Unitel (a franchise of Russian Beeline) in a dispute with the Republican Counsel on Radio Spectrum Frequencies (RCRF), in which the company contested the RCRF’s reallocation of radio frequencies ranging from 900 to 1800 MHz between Uzbek mobile operators; the decision ultimately upheld Unitel’s ability to operate within the market.